microseg/MaskTerial/README.md

 # If you want to use the Demo Script you may also want to install jupyter
 pip install jupyter
 ```

-## Quickstart

-For a quick demo of the model, you can use the [Colab Notebook](https://colab.research.google.com/drive/1wirro3JP7GG0jylQpzMKpNT5hch4FcJa?usp=sharing).
-We also provide an [example Jupyter Notebook](demo/demo_inference.ipynb) in the `demo` folder that demonstrates how to use the model for inference and evaluation.
-Otherwise we provide an inference server and a frontend to try out the models and see how they work through docker.

 ### Docker Environment